Particular/docs.particular.net/nservicebus/ravendb/unit-of-work.md

 Share the session between the message handler(s) and the actual unit of work implementation.
 Do not use thread static, which has issues mentioned by [Andreas Öhlund](http://andreasohlund.net/) in a [blog post](http://andreasohlund.net/2010/03/25/thread-static-caching-in-nservicebus/).

-Instead, beginning with NServiceBus V3, use the new [support for child containers](/nservicebus/containers/child-containers.md).
+Instead, beginning with NServiceBus version 3, use the new [support for child containers](/nservicebus/containers/child-containers.md).
 This means that all dependencies configured as a single call effectively become static within the context of one transport message.

 To resolve a RavenDB document session from the container, add the following configuration (StructureMap is used but any of the other containers except Spring and Unity would work):